Paul-Dempsey/pachde1/docs/FancyBox.md

 ## Keep the background after removing FancyBox

 FancyBox supports leaving static background in place after FancyBox is removed from the patch.
-This is unusual for Rack module, but allows you to set up a specific look for recording or performance, and not have FancyBox cluttering your patch.
+This is unusual for a Rack module, but allows you to set up a specific look for recording or performance, and not have FancyBox cluttering your patch.

 To enable retaining background effects after FancyBox is removed, toggle *Keep effects when removed* in the module menu.